Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 - If you want to expose a polymorphic function, we recommend creating a monomorphic variant.

-- Coalton type classes correspond to either structures or CLOS classes.
+- Coalton data types usually correspond to either structures or CLOS classes.

 The functions hello